Jeiwan/uniswapv3-book/src/milestone_3/slippage-protection.md

 ...
 ```

-Which means that Uniswap V3 pools don't fail when slippage tolerance gets hit and simply executes swap partially.
+This means that Uniswap V3 pools don't fail when slippage tolerance gets hit and simply execute the swap partially.

 Another place where we need to consider `sqrtPriceLimitX96` is when calling `SwapMath.computeSwapStep`: